-Due to our Listing, we will no longer be a "non-accelerated filer" as defined in Rule 12b-2 of the Exchange Act and as a result, commencing with our Annual Report on Form 10-K for the year ending December 31, 2022, we will be required to comply with the independent auditor attestation requirements of Section 404(b) of the Sarbanes-Oxley Act.
+Due to our Listing, we are no longer a "non-accelerated filer" as defined in Rule 12b-2 of the Exchange Act and as a result, commencing with this Annual Report on Form 10-K for the year ended December 31, 2022, we are required to comply with the independent auditor attestation requirements of Section 404(b) of the Sarbanes-Oxley Act, which requires our independent registered public accounting firm to provide an attestation report on the effectiveness of our internal control over financial reporting.
 Complying with Section 404(b) requires a rigorous compliance program as well as adequate time and resources.
-We will be subject to significant documentation and administrative burdens as a result of being required to comply with Section 404(b), which will require us to utilize additional resources, and our internal controls may not be determined to be effective, which may adversely affect investor confidence in us and, as a result, the value of our securities.
+We are subject to significant documentation and administrative burdens as a result of being required to comply with Section 404(b), which requires us to utilize additional resources, and our internal controls may not be determined to be effective, which may adversely affect investor confidence in us and, as a result, the value of our securities.